Menu

 Henry F. Schaefer III

-Henry Fritz Schaefer III was born on June 8, 1944 in Grand Rapids, Michigan.
-He attended different schools in Syracuse, New York, Menlo Park, California and East Grand Rapids, Michigan.
-After high school, he enrolled in the Massachusetts Institute of Technology.
-In the 1966 he graduated with a B.S.
-Degree in chemical physics.
-He continued his education at the Stanford University and in the 1969 he reached a Ph.D. degree in chemical physics.
-In the same year he becomes a professor of chemistry.
+Henry Fritz Schaefer III was born on June 8, 1944, in Grand Rapids, Michigan.
+He spent his formative years in various locations, attending schools in Syracuse, New York; Menlo Park, California; and East Grand Rapids, Michigan.
+After completing high school, he enrolled at the Massachusetts Institute of Technology (MIT), where he graduated in 1966 with a Bachelor of Science degree in chemical physics.
+He then pursued graduate studies at Stanford University, earning his Ph.D. in chemical physics in 1969.

 Related Biography: Thomas Südhof